OfficeDev/outlook-dev-docs/docs/add-ins/metadata-for-an-outlook-add-in.md

 ---
-title: Get and set metadata in an Outlook add-in | Microsoft Docs
+title: Get and set metadata in an Outlook Add-in | Microsoft Docs
-description: Learn how an Outlook add-in can get and save metadata.
+description: Learn how an Outlook Add-in can get and save metadata.
 author: jasonjoh

 ms.topic: article